stekarag/ProgressBar/README.md

 # ProgressBar
-A simple command line progress bar for Unix systems
+A simple command line progress bar written in Python.